TestGorilla LogoTestGorilla Logo

 2. Career opportunities

 She says that the company clearly stated throughout the hiring process that the position was great for growth and professional development – and not only in the sales department.
-They made it clear that evolution and growth are par for the course at their organization.

 The organization now has a satisfied, high-performing HR professional instead of a somewhat engaged, somewhat satisfied sales development representative.